 June 13, 2018

-On a late summer night in June, Anders and Peter (project manager) went under the Opera House in Copenhagen to shoot the kickoff video to make it publicly known that Anders wanted to prove that limitations are only perceptions of what we can achieve by completing the Iceman.
-The video was launched a few days later and reached over 34.000 views across social media (Instagram, Facebook, Youtube & LinkedIn).
+On a late summer night in June, Anders did a kickoff video to make it publicly known that he wanted to prove that limitations are perceptions of what we can achieve by completing the first Iceman.

 polar circle marathon

 Anders finished third in 3:22:20 at the World’s coolest marathon, the Polar Circle Marathon in Greenland, which was not only his first marathon, but also the first proper test and preparation for the Iceman in regards to the physical impact and equipment when running in extreme and cold conditions.

 NOV 21-24, 2018

 Following the Polar Circle Marathon we got the first media exposure.
 It all started with a portrait interview for Danish Radio that was recorded during and after one of the running sessions in a cooling container.
 The portrait went live on November 21, and following the portrait, we were invited to live national radio, where Anders guested Go’Morgen at P3, and also live national television for an interview at Go’ aften Danmark at TV2.

 The purpose of the Iceland trip was to do swim and bike tests, and film for a (Kickstarter) trailer of the project.
 Following an unsuccessful swim test in Greenland, Anders finally managed to complete a successful ice swim test of swimming +500 meters.
 Anders also tried to bike with spikes in snow and ice.
 And despite an ironic search for snow and ice, we managed to get some great footage for the Iceman trailer that will come out later this year.

 May 15, 2019